Thuynh808/TheCyberStreetracker/README.md

 - **frontend**: Contains HTML, CSS, and JavaScript files.
 - **backend**: Contains Azure Function App files.

-With the local setup complete, our integration with GitHub streamlines version control, facilitates collaboration, and supports continuous integration.
+With the local setup complete, our setup with GitHub streamlines version control, facilitates collaboration, and supports continuous integration.
 This setup ensures efficient project contributions and high-quality code maintenance.
 Next, we will focus on developing and enhancing the frontend components of our web app.
 <br><br><br>

 ---